Skip to main content

 6. Optional: connect a network volume to another server

-1. Connect the network volume to the server in the control panel.
+1. Connect a network volume to the server in the control panel.

 2. Connect the network volume to the server in the server OS.